uoy-cs-eng2/mdbook-practicals/src/practicals/intro-micronaut/01-introduction.md

 You should be familiar with these concepts from the lectures:

-* The definition of software architecture as structure + -ilities + decisions + design principles.
+* The definition of software architecture as structure + architectural characteristics + decisions + design principles.
 * The microservices architectural pattern.
 * The REST principles and the 4 levels of the Richardson Maturity Model.